cldf/cldf/extensions/sql.md

 CLDF SQL specifies [database schema](https://en.wikipedia.org/wiki/Database_schema) conventions to apply when loading CLDF datasets into SQL databases.

+CLDF SQL implementations MUST provide a function or service that accepts a CLDF dataset locator and creates an SQL database loaded with the data from the dataset at a specified loaction.

 ## Table and column names